WiseVoter/wisevoter/site/politicians/_posts/2013-12-18-syed-mahmood-ashraf.md

 crime-record:
   - crime: accussed
     ipc: 385,  34,  171(F)
-    details: CASE NO.11/2005 POLICE STATION BAISI GR NO,195/2005 DATE 05.07.2005 THE COURT CJM PURNEA IF ANY AGAINST ABOVE ORDER TAKING COGNIZANCE
+    details: "CASE NO.11/2005 POLICE STATION BAISI GR NO,195/2005 DATE 05.07.2005 THE COURT CJM PURNEA IF ANY AGAINST ABOVE ORDER TAKING COGNIZANCE"
   - crime: accussed
     ipc: 419,  467,  470,  471,  468,  420
-    details: CASE NO.318/97, GR.NO.
-1576/97 POLICE STATION K.HAT  THE COURT CJM PURNEA  DATE 03.12.2002
+    details: "CASE NO.318/97, GR.NO.
+1576/97 POLICE STATION K.HAT  THE COURT CJM PURNEA  DATE 03.12.2002"
   - crime: accussed
     ipc: 420
-    details: 138 N.I.ACT.
+    details: "138 N.I.ACT.
 CASE NO,07/2006 GR.NO.
 170/2006 THE COURT CJM PURNEA POLICE STATION BAISI DATE 12.12.2006 FOR REVISION ETC IF ANY FILED AGAINST ABOVE ORDER TAKING COGNIZANCE CRIMINAL REVISION NO,224/2007 HAS BEEN FILED AGAINST THE ORDER OF COGNIZANCE AND CR.
 REVISION IS PENDING IN THE COURT OF LEARNED F.T.C.
-I PURNEA
+I PURNEA"

 date: 2014-01-28
 version: 0.0.5